Welcome to Flocabulary! Follow the steps below to get started using Flocabulary in your classroom today. You’ll learn how to:

 Students can use Flocabulary independent of their teacher.
 Use student accounts to assign homework, in-class activities, and more.

 Have students sign up using the unique class code generated when you created a class.
-Go to www.flocabulary.com and click “Join a Class.”
-Enter the class code and then “I’m new to Flocabulary” or “I already have an account.”
-Create a username and password, and you’re in!
-See the Student Quick Start Guide for more information about student sign up.
+Students can go to www.flocabulary.com and click “Join a Class.”
+They will then enter the class code generated when you created the class followed by selecting “I’m new to Flocabulary” or “I already have an account.”
+Create a username and password if needed, and they’re in!
+See the Student Quick Start Guide for more information about student sign-up.

 4. Assign Videos, Activities, and Quizzes